Petition for Limited Driving Privileges in Missouri

 • You haven’t been convicted of a felony involving a motor vehicle during the last five years.

-• Your license was not suspended due to the non-payment of a ticket in Missouri or another state.
+• Your driver’s license suspension was not due to the non-payment of a ticket in Missouri or another state.

 Limited Driving Privilege Process

 Please read your LDP’s terms and conditions carefully before driving.
 Understanding the first offense can help avoid future penalties.
-Therefore, consider hiring an attorney to help you.
+Therefore, consider hiring an experienced lawyer to help you.

 In Missouri, there are two methods by which a person can obtain a limited driving privilege.